[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "I'm not," he said.

-And that was true, she decided.
-But after some more minutes of companionable strolling, when they sat down together on a convenient rock, Miril found that the fair weather of her emotions was giving way to stormclouds.
-The shivers began: uncomprehending jolts of distress.
+convenient rock, Miril found that the fair weather of her emotions was giving way to stormclouds.
+The shivers began.
+Jolts of uncomprehending distress.

-"You're maybe too well-travelled for me," she said in a bitter tone.
+"You're too well-travelled for me," she said.

-Soon they got talking again, and he steered the conversation away from himself and towards her own experiences, and here she obtained some salve for her pride, for, drawing her out, he appeared genuinely interested in what she had to say about her original work on the Allomba Fapps.
+Soon however they got talking again, and he steered the conversation away from himself and back towards her own experiences, and here she obtained some salve for her pride, for, drawing her out, he appeared genuinely interested in what she had to say about her original work on the Allomba Fapps.

-"...I thought it odd, you see, that nobody else had done the work on the ribbon-forests before I did, since all I did was forge a chain of deductive reasoning...
+"...I thought it odd, you see, that nobody else had done the work on the ribbon-forests before I did, since all I did was forge a chain of reasoning...
 Eh?" she stopped, belatedly stunned at the three words for a Uranian.

-"Yes, you did rather better than most would have done, I'd say," the Starsider was agreeing with himself.
-"Deductive reasoning, no less.
-Something which most of you haven't taken to.
-Cause-and-Effect are, it seems, regarded as over-rated on this world."
+"Yes, you did rather better than most would have done, I'd say," the Starsider agreed with himself.
+"Something which most of you haven't taken to: Cause-and-Effect, an idea which, according to the impression I get, is regarded as over-rated on this world."

 "You have a wife, Yadon?"

-She sensed his head-shake as he replied, "I am between wives."
+"I am between wives."

 "Your first one was... killed?
-I mean - you do not look old."
+I mean, you do not look old."

 "Yes, my first wife, Dittri, was killed."